OUR BOARD

 Founder & Executive Director

 Her specialties include cultivating positive classroom cultures and moving students forward in Reading Comprehension and Writing interventions.
-Teachers who need additional support can also contact her for a personalized plan to accelerate their professional growth and overcome challenges.
+She also offers coaching and development for teachers seeking personalized support to accelerate their professional growth and overcome challenges.

-Autumn-Joi received a B.A. in English Literature from Georgia State University, an M.A. in Religious Studies from Liberty University, and an M.Ed. in Educational Leadership from Grand Canyon University.
-She is also the dyslexia teacher at a K-8 school in Fort Worth, TX.
+Autumn-Joi earned a B.A. in English Literature from Georgia State University, an M.A. in Religious Studies from Liberty University, and an M.Ed. in Educational Leadership from Grand Canyon University.
+She is currently pursuing a doctorate degree in Educational Leadership at Tarleton State University.

 We are accepting applications for a leadership position as a secretary.
 You do not need a background in education, but you should be passionate about the mission and vision and actively desire to contribute to the success of children and the organization.
 We are currently a working board and not a governing board.
 Please have a minimum of 4 hours a month that you can volunteer.
 How you volunteer will depend on your role.
 You must be able to pass a background check, actively share about the organization, contribute through annual dues, and help us grow by sharing your professional network.